XpressAI/SparkCyclone/docs/TestingAndCI.md

 and test the interation between the JVM and Spark with the VE itself.
 They are annotated with the `io.sparkcyclone.annotations.VectorEngineTest` annotation, and as the name implies, they require a VE and `ncc` to be present on the system to run properly.
-To run these tests:
+To run these tests in `sbt`:

 ```sbt
 // Run all VE tests